 One of my favorite “real life outfits” from the month that didn’t make my Top 30 was this neutral date night look.
 I wore this out to dinner to celebrate a friend’s birthday.
 I recall that I went alone, so I think Paul was recovering from yet another bout with diverticulitis.
 That was a recurring theme throughout 2021.

 But on a more positive note, March is also when things started opening up around here.
-I notice quite a few mentions of us going out to eat throughout the What I Wore posts that month, and Becca went back to school in person.
-That’s also when David started working at Dollar Tree, so everyone was getting out and about a bit more, which was good for the overall mood around here.
+I notice quite a few mentions of us going out to eat throughout the What I Wore posts that month, and R went back to school in person.
+That’s also when D started working at Dollar Tree, so everyone was getting out and about a bit more, which was good for the overall mood around here.

 March also marked the 15th anniversary of starting this blog.
 Now, THAT is crazy to think about!
 I wanted to make a big to-do over it and get some pictures with balloons, but time got away from me, and I didn’t do much after all.
 I did purchase a “blogiversary” gift for myself — the taupe Gucci mules I’m wearing here.

 Easter was the first weekend in April, and we took a much-needed warm weather getaway to Cape Coral, Florida!
 We rented a house on the canal through VRBO.

 My niece joined us, and the girls had a blast together, while Paul and I spent a lot of time relaxing and soaking up the sun.
 We were nervous about traveling during Covid, but it worked out fine.

 My parents came up for a visit later that month, and we spent a day together in Philly seeing some of the historic sites, and then another day in Lancaster County.